 - Juvenile Records

 - Theft Offenses

 In Michigan, there is a specific process for expunging an individual’s criminal record.
 Formally known as an “Application to Set Aside Conviction”, this process is complex and challenging.
 It is important for individuals who are seeking to expunge their records to hire an attorney who specializes in this process in order to ensure the best possible chance of success.

 Just because an individual makes a mistake does not mean that they should have a black mark on their record for the rest of their lives.
 Sometimes good people make poor choices, and the attorneys at George Law take pride in fighting on behalf of clients who are dedicated to making changes and getting a fresh start in life.

 Talk With a Criminal Defense Attorney

 The criminal justice system in the United States was developed to be fair and just.
-Unfortunately however, no system is perfect.
-Like any other system, the criminal justice system is run by people who make errors and simple human mistakes, have bias and may even have malicious intent.
-Because of this, it is important to properly defend oneself in the event that they are suspected of or charged with an offense.
-This requires an in-depth knowledge of the laws and legal processes of the state, with a good working relationship with prosecutors, judges and the court system.
+Unfortunately, however, no system is perfect.
+Like any other system, the criminal justice system is run by people who make errors and simple human mistakes, have bias, and may even have malicious intent.
+Because of this, it is essential to properly defend oneself in the event that they are suspected of or charged with an offense.
+This requires an in-depth knowledge of the laws and legal processes of the state, with a good working relationship with prosecutors, judges, and the court system.

 The criminal defense attorneys at George Law have decades of combined experience working in Michigan’s court system and successfully defending clients in criminal cases.
 Our team will sit down with you to discuss and analyze your particular situation, and formulate a specific winning legal strategy to ensure the best possible legal outcome.
 If you are facing criminal charges and are in need of the best possible legal defense, please contact us today to make the first right step in protecting your freedom and your future.